 Ardis G. Egan Junior High School is a public middle school in Los Altos.
-The principal of Ardis G. Egan Junior High School is Brenda Dyckman and can be contacted at firstname.lastname@example.org.
-556 children attend Ardis G. Egan Junior High School and are mostly Hispanic; White, non-Hispanic; and Asian.
-6% of the Ardis G. Egan Junior High School students have "limited English proficiency."
-7% of the 556 students here are paying reduced lunch prices.
+The principal of Ardis G. Egan Junior High School is Brenda Dyckman, whose e-mail is firstname.lastname@example.org.
+556 children attend Ardis G. Egan Junior High School and identify mostly as Hispanic; White, non-Hispanic; and Asian.
+6% of the Ardis G. Egan Junior High School students are "limited in English proficiency."
+7% of the 556 students here get reduced lunch prices.
 The student to teacher ratio at Ardis G. Egan Junior High School is 19:1.
 School for Independent Learners is one of the nearest middle schools.

 - Computer arts

 - Drawing painting

 - Cross country

 |Students eligible for free or reduced-price lunch program||7%||2%|

 Among the best middle school in the area after doing much research and excellent community feel.